 Through the blood.
 Cancer invades the veins and capillaries and travels through the blood to other places in the body.

 When cancer cells break away from the primary (original) tumor and travel through the lymph or blood to other places in the body, another (secondary) tumor may form.
 This process is called metastasis.
 The secondary (metastatic) tumor is the same type of cancer as the primary tumor.
 For example, if breast cancer spreads to the bones, the cancer cells in the bones are actually breast cancer cells.
 The disease is metastatic breast cancer, not bone cancer.

-The following stages are used for extrahepatic bile duct cancer:
+There are two staging systems for extrahepatic bile duct cancer.

 Extrahepatic bile duct cancer has two staging systems.
 The staging system used depends on where in the extrahepatic bile duct the cancer first formed.